Explore our new PFAS-Free products designed specifically for PFAS testing!

 Unfortunately, in most instances, we are unable to supply the MCE membrane filters with custom diameters.
 Please inquire with your Sterlitech sales representative about alternatives.

-MCE membranes feature fast flow rates, a high protein binding capacity, and great thermal stability, making them a staple for many environmental and biological laboratories.
-Furthermore, they are available as presterilized, individually wrapped membranes, and can include a gridded pattern for quantifying microbial growth.
+MCE membrane filters offer fast flow rates, high protein-binding capacity, and strong thermal stability, making them a common choice for environmental and biological laboratory filtration.
+They’re available as presterilized, individually wrapped membranes, and gridded MCE filters can be used for easy microbial colony counting and quantification.